Todd McNair

 Todd Darren McNair (born August 16, 1965) is an American football coach and former player who was most recently the running backs coach for the Tampa Bay Buccaneers of the National Football League (NFL).
 He previously served as the running backs coach at the University of Southern California from 2004 to 2010, until the NCAA issued a one-year show-cause penalty against him as part of sanctions related to the ineligibility of one of his former players, Reggie Bush.
 McNair had a long-running lawsuit pending against the NCAA for libel, slander, breach of contract and four other alleged offenses.
 The lawsuit finally was settled through mediation after ten years.

-Early years
+Early life

-McNair was born in Camden, New Jersey, to Todd McNair, Sr. and Carole Y. McNair.
+McNair was born in Camden, New Jersey, to Todd McNair Sr. and Carole Y. McNair.
 He lived in Pennsauken Township, New Jersey and played high school football at Pennsauken High School.
 He was a 1988 graduate of Temple University, where he played football.

 McNair is the uncle of former Pittsburgh Steelers running back Isaac Redman.
 Younger brother Scott McNair was also a running back at Temple.

-Professional football career
+Professional career

+McNair was drafted by the Kansas City Chiefs in the eighth round of the 1989 NFL Draft.
 McNair played professionally in the National Football League (NFL) for the Kansas City Chiefs and the Houston Oilers.
 During his career he filled a variety of roles, including acting as lead blocker, special teams, and third-down back.
 By the end of his career, he ran for 803 yards with 3 touchdowns, caught 252 passes with 7 touchdowns and averaged 18.6 yards on kickoff returns, retiring as the Chiefs' 10th all-time receiver.